The Best Season for a Destination Wedding in Sicily: A Month-by-Month Guide

 Temperatures in May and June typically range between 20°C and 28°C — warm enough for outdoor ceremonies without being overwhelming.
 The days are long, the evenings are gentle and the quality of the light is extraordinary.

 April is ideal for couples who want lush green landscapes, cooler temperatures and a quieter, less crowded island.
 Venues are more available and prices are often lower than peak season.
+Some brief rain is still possible, particularly in early April.

 May is the most consistently beautiful month on the island — warm, luminous and still relatively uncrowded.
 If you can choose any single month for a wedding in Sicily, May is the answer.